Updated: Nov 16

 If you’re still young, then today is your lucky day!
 You may yet become the best mother of all time.
-If your children have already grown, they can use the following information to raise for you great grandchildren.
+If your children have already grown, they can use the following information to become great mothers and fathers of your grandchildren.

 The meanest mother

-When we were in junior high school, we had contests with our friends to see who had the meanest mother.
+When my brother and I were in junior high school, we had contests with our friends to see who had the meanest mother.
 My brother and I would always win.
 It was never a fair fight because our mother was so extraordinarily mean.

 Oh, you don’t believe me?